Kennedy (given name): Popularity and use

-Throughout the English-speaking world, the given name Kennedy has sometimes been used in honour of John F. Kennedy, the 35th President of the United States, who was assassinated in 1963, and his brother Robert F. Kennedy, who was assassinated in 1968.
+The name Kennedy has been in occasional use as a given name for both men and women since the 1800s throughout the Anglosphere.
+The name came into greater use during the 1960s in honor of John F. Kennedy, the 35th President of the United States, who was assassinated in 1963, and his brother Robert F. Kennedy, who was assassinated in 1968.
+As a name for girls, Kennedy was popularized by the fame of MTV video jockey Lisa Kennedy Montgomery.
+Spelling variants such as Kennedi and Kenadee also became popular for girls.

 In the United States of America, Kennedy, has been among the top 1,000 names recorded in Social Security card applications, in the last 10 years, for both baby boys and girls.
 As a masculine name, Kennedy first appeared amongst the top 1,000 names in 1960, but fell out of the top 1,000 after 1968.
 The name did not re-enter the top 1,000 until 1994, where it stayed until 2005.
 At its height, Kennedy was ranked the 516th most popular masculine baby name in 1964.
-As a feminine name, Kennedy first appeared among the top 1,000 names in 1994, where it has remained ever since.
-Its peak it was ranked the 110th most popular feminine baby name in 2007.
-As of 2009 it was the 114th most popular.
-In 1990, the United States Census Bureau undertook a study of the 1990 United States Census, and released a sample of data concerning the most popular names.
+As a feminine name, Kennedy first appeared among the top 1,000 names in 1994 and among the 100 most popular names for American girls since 2011.
+In 1990, the United States Census Bureau undertook a study of the 1990 United States census, and released a sample of data concerning the most popular names.
 According to this sample of 6.3 million people (who had 5,494 unique first names), Kennedy did not even appear among the 4,275 feminine names, or the 1,219 masculine names.